bhdouglass/clickable/README.md

 * `clickable click_build` - Takes the built files and compiles them into a click package (you can find it in the build dir)
 * `clickable install` - Takes a built click package and installs it on a device
 * `clickable launch` - Launches the app on a device
+* `clickable <custom command>` - Runs a custom command specified in the "scripts" config
+* `clickable <custom command> --device` - Runs a custom command specified in the "scripts" config on the device

 You can combine the commands together like `clickable build click_build install launch`